Narthur/ohc-handbook/Section 3.md

 # Academic Information
 ## Introduction

-“True education means more than taking a certain course of study.
+> “True education means more than taking a certain course of study.
 It is broad.
 It includes the harmonious development of all the physical powers and the mental faculties.
 It teaches the love and fear of God, and is a preparation for the faithful discharge of all of life’s duties” (*Education*, 13).

 ## Suggested Course Load

 Students pursuing a degree at OHC should complete 30-33 semester hours per year to finish their Associate program in two years or their Bachelor’s program in four.

 It is recommended that ESL students take a lighter course load in their first semester at OHC in order to help them adjust to the language differences.

+The Admissions Committee may require students to take Foundations of English and/or Foundations of Math classes.

 ## Transfer Credit